How to Make a Piano Sing

 - Then firmly play and release the note you are testing, starting with C3.
 The app will record the sound of the singing strings.

-- Once you do not hear any sound anymore, press the record button again to stop the recording.
+- Once you do not hear any sound anymore, press the pause button to stop the recording.
+Make sure to save your data in the app.

 - Your data should look something like the graph in Figure 8.
-You will see a sharp spike in sound intensity once you play your test note (you can ignore the spike at the very beginning and end of the graph—this occurs when you tap the phone).
+You will see a sharp spike in sound intensity once you play your test note (you can ignore any occuring spikes at the very beginning and end of the graph—this occurs when you tap the phone).
 Then the sound intensity should gradually decrease to background levels again, sometimes showing some bumps as well.

-- Drag the cursor along the graph to measure the time between the beginning (where the peak starts) and end of the sound produced by the singing string (when the sound intensity reaches background levels again).
-For example, in Figure 8 the sound started at 1.0 seconds and ended at about 15.5 seconds.
+- Measure the time between the beginning (where the peak starts) and end of the sound produced by the singing string (when the sound intensity reaches background levels again).
+In phyphox, you can use the 'pick data' function to select the respective data points and view their time and decibel values.
+For example, in Figure 8 the sound started at 8.5 seconds and ended at about 37.3 seconds.

 Figure 8.
-This example data from the Science Journal app demonstrates how to measure the sound duration of your singing string.
-The x-axes of the graphs are time in minutes:seconds [min:s] and the y-axes shows sound intensity in decibels [dB].
+This example data from the phyphox app demonstrates how to determine the sound duration of your singing string.
+The x-axes of the graphs are time in seconds [s] and the y-axes shows sound intensity in decibels [dB].

-- Calculate the difference between these two points.
-In Figure 8 this would be 15.5 s - 1 s, which is 14.5 s.
+- Calculate the difference between these two time points.
+In Figure 8 this would be 37.3 s - 8.5 s, which is 28.8 s.
 Record your result—the duration of the sound (in seconds [s])—in the data table in your lab notebook.

 - Repeat the same measurement for each test note (C3 to C4).
-Make sure to label each of your recordings appropriately.
+Before each recording, make sure that your sound sensor is still calibrated or recalibrate it if necessary and save and label each of your recordings appropriately.
 Try to use the same motion (same amount of force, same acceleration) for each test note you play.

 - After finishing each test note in between C3 and C4, repeat all measurements two more times.
 Depending on how consistent you are in striking the test note, you may need more trials to get consistent results.